 Summing it up:

-The working of your brain is pure science.
+Mental energy and happiness, the working of your brain is pure science.
 And there is a direct correlation between brain functioning and happiness which you can use smartly to make your life happier.

 The trick to being happy is simple: surround yourself with people who influence you positively, watch inspirational videos, listen to encouraging podcasts, and read books that exercise your mind in a practical manner.